MockeryLV/eco-baltic-assignment/README.md

 ## Prerequesites

-* MySql/MariaDB database named 'eco-baltic'
+* MySql/MariaDB server with an empty database
-* MySql/MariaDB server should have a user with a name 'eco-baltia' and password 'pass'
+* Change .env DB section data according to your database